Raphael138/Graphing-Calculator/README.md

 ## Libraries

 It uses PLY in order to interpret the input text and pygame to draw the graphics.
+Note that I used `match` and `case` keywords which are only available in python 3.10 and above.

 ## File Architecture
 1. `calculator_lexer.py` is the lexer file